NOT "ART FOR

 Middle Paleolithic Art

 One of the few works of art dating from the Middle Paleolithic, is the pair of ochre rocks decorated with abstract cross-hatch patterns found in the Blombos Caves east of Cape Town.
-They are one of the oldest examples of African art, and have been carbon-dated to about 70,000 BCE.
+(See also: Prehistoric Abstract Signs.)
+They are one of the oldest examples of African art, and have been dated to 70,000 BCE.
+After Blombos, comes the Diepkloof eggshell engravings, dated to 60,000 BCE.
 It is probable that towards the end of the Upper Paleolithic, human artists began producing primitive forms of Oceanic art in the SW Pacific area, and very early types of Tribal art throughout Africa and Asia, although little has survived.
 See also the cupules at the La Ferrassie Neanderthal cave in France.

 Stone Tool Cultures